 The precision medicine revolution has provided radiation oncologists with tremendous opportunities to enhance the anti-tumor effects of radiation therapy, potentially with less normal tissue toxicity than traditional chemotherapeutics.

-As a result, the Willers Lab is committed to identifying molecular targeted drugs and predictive biomarkers that can be used to enhance and personalize radiation therapy.
-Investigators are particularly interested in lung cancer, a disease that is often difficult to eradicate by radiation, owing to large size and aggressive biological behavior.
-Therefore, novel treatment approaches are urgently needed to overcome lung cancer radiation resistance.
+We are particularly interested in lung cancer, a disease that is often difficult to eradicate by radiation, owing to large size and aggressive biological behavior.
+Novel treatment approaches are urgently needed to overcome lung cancer radiation resistance.

 Everybody’s cancer is different.
 We need to improve our ability to precisely match radiation and drug treatments to the biology of individual tumors.

 We appreciate your support.

 Mass General Development Office

 – office 617.643.5776 –

 BE A PART.